“Be content with what you have; rejoice in the way things are.

 When you realize there is nothing lacking, the whole world belongs to you.”

 From a young age Emily loved dance as a form of exercise and creative expression but moved away from this to pursue a more academic path at university, where she studied Politics.
 She spent many years energetically volunteering as a human rights activist, becoming a leader in the student activist space in the UK, particularly with Amnesty International where she chaired the Student Action Network.
 Emily grew up immersed in Eastern philosophy with both parents practicing Tai Chi regularly and having a large collection of spiritual books.
 This fuelled a love of the philosophies of Yoga, Taoism and Buddhism, as well as an interest in the ancient spiritual traditions of Indigenous cultures.
 However, it was at university that Emily established her practice of Yoga and fell in love with the way she could not only move her body but also find calm and peace in what was often an overactive mind.

 Emily moved to Australia and continued to deepen her yoga practice, particularly loving the tools and insights she gained throughout pregnancy with her first child.
 She began her yoga teacher training in 2014, completing a Mindful Yoga 200 hour training with her home studio, Grass Roots Yoga in St Kilda, and quickly went on to complete further training in restorative, pre and postnatal yoga.
 Emily has completed further Vinyasa yoga training with international yoga teachers Jenni Morrison-Jack & Simon Borg Olivier and Yin yoga and Mindfulness training with Sarah Powers.
-She is currently training as a Kids Yoga teacher.
-Emily has also completed a number of Mindfulness/Vipassana meditation programs and she is about to embark on two years of Mindfulness Meditation teacher training with world reknowned teachers Jack Kornfield and Tara Brach.
+Additionally, she is a qualified Kids Yoga teacher.
+Emily has also completed a number of Mindfulness/Vipassana meditation programs and she is about to embark on two years of Mindfulness Meditation teacher training with world renowned teachers Jack Kornfield and Tara Brach.
 A dedicated daily meditation practice in the Buddhist Insight tradition has been of great benefit to Emily, both personally and as a teacher.